jessicajourneycake/Tip-Jar-Recycling-App/README.md

 ### The idea

 Tip Jar allows for consumer goods companies to opt in to pay consumers tips for them to sort their recyclables/reusables at home and bring to local drop-off locations.
 At the expense of a smaller tip, consumers can also discard their recyclables via curbside pickup.
-Additionally, Tip Jar provides a centralized platform for all recycling/reusable packaging programs (Nutella reusable jar, Starbucks reusable coffee cups, barePack reusable food containers) making it a convenient, and at the same time rewardable, experience for the consumer.
+Additionally, Tip Jar provides a centralized platform for all recycling/reusable packaging programs (Nutella reusable jar, Starbucks reusable coffee cups, barePack reusable food containers) making it a convenient, and at the same time rewardable experience for the consumer.

 ## Demo video